 - Golang: The Go Programming Language Blog

 Most of the communities have their channel to keep in touch and discuss the project or things related to the community with other members.

 IRC is one of the most popular tools that have been used by many projects, e.g. Python, PostgreSQL, OpenStack.
 IRC is free software.
 You need to download a client and ask for the node address to log in.

 Beside IRC, there are several modern communication platforms.
 They are commercial products that serve the teamwork very well.
 Some with a free plan has been applied to the new community: Gitter, Slack, Discord.
 Also, new members are always welcome there.

 Some communities in Vietnam I take participation in

 - Grokking Engineering: http://grokking.net

-Event organizer is a difficult job and very time consuming but it’s the most important factor to keep the community alive.
-People might not find it important as it really depends on the interest.
-During the days in 201x, more and more events was held by various scale of organizations and companies.
-Some activities that you may found
+The event organizer is a difficult job and very time consuming, but it’s the most critical factor to keep the community alive.
+People might not find it necessary as it depends on the interest.
+During the days in 201x, more and more events were held by the various scale of organizations and companies.
+Some activities that you may find

 - Technical Meetup (Golang, Ruby, Geeky, Grokking)